How to make Word documents accessible

 How to check links

-Word's Accessibility Checker will only check links for things like colour contrast, using "click here" or a full URL It will not check if links make sense.
+Word’s Accessibility Checker only checks links for issues such as colour contrast, use of “click here”, or full URLs.
+It does not check whether links make sense in context.

 - Content design: planning, writing and managing content - Links (GOV.UK)